lukaskabrt/blog.kabrt.cz/input/posts/2018-10-hosting-static-website-on-azure.md

     https://blogkabrtcz.z6.web.core.windows.net/assets/icons/not-found.svg

-If you set the default document to `index.html` a file uploaded to
+If you set the default document to `index.html` the file uploaded to

     https://blogkabrtcz.blob.core.windows.net/$web/about/index.html